dwyl/learn-tape/README.md

 In **T**est **F**irst **D**evelopment (TFD) we write a test *first* and *then* write the code that makes the test pass.

-Create a new file for our change calculator `/lib/change-calculator.js`:
+Create a new file for our change calculator `change-calculator.js` in the `./lib` directory.

 > **Note**: We are *not* going to add any code to it _yet_.
 This is _intentional_.